matthewmueller/flashcard/Readme.md

 Text is anything that isn't a url.
 Flashcard this text to markdown and supports code blocks.

-> Whitespace doesn't matter except when you're in a text block (ie. in between paragraphs)
+> Empty lines don't matter except when you're in a text block (ie. in between paragraphs)

 ## Example